-B. Real GDP for the World
+(2) Real GDP for the World

-World real GDP figures are compiled by aggregating the GDP data for regions from which real GDP data are continuously available and which were among Japan's top 20 export destinations in the 1910s, 1920s, and 1930s.
+World Real GDP figures are compiled by aggregating the GDP data for regions from which real GDP data is continuously available and which were among Japan's top 20 export destinations in the 1910s, 1920s, and 1930s.
 As in the case of real effective exchange rates, weights are calculated by a kind of chain weight method with the annual export value for the base year established every 10 years.
-For the 1910s, the regions of the United States, Canada, the United Kingdom, France, Germany, Italy, the Netherlands, India, the Dutch Indies (Indonesia), Taiwan, and Korea are selected; for the 1920s, 11 regions comprising those selected for the 1930s, 13 regions comprising those selected for the 1910s, but excluding Canada and Italy and including Belgium, Sweden, Norway, and Australia are selected.
+For the 1910s, the regions of the United States, Canada, the United Kingdom, France, Germany, Italy, the Netherlands, India, Dutch Indies (Indonesia), Taiwan, and Korea are selected; for the 1920s, 11 regions comprising those selected for the 1910s, but excluding the Netherlands and including Australia are selected; and for the 1930s, 13 regions comprising those selected for the 1910s, but excluding Canada and Italy and including Belgium, Sweden, Norway, and Australia are selected.